ward/run/_drafts/2018-05-27-20km-door-brussel.md

   for a while.
 Around 5k he just goes to the side and starts walking
 - tunnels slow me down, was still going too hard
 - tunnels probably made the gps iffy again
+- realised the avg pace field was going to be useless and I'd have to look at total time whenever passing a km marker
 - 6k still going ahead of schedule
 - strongly consider isostar
 - grab isostar, try two sips, regret and feel belly for a while after
 - water curtain area, run next to it, try to get hat wet too.
 Eh effect.
 - most of the water I have been grabbing has been going on head, trouble drinking it

 - ...

+- first half in 43:51, second half in 44:08
+- cobbles at the end felt much harder than at the start due to tiredness
+- bib 1592 was next to me at start and ~28 minutes in.
+15 seconds behind me somewhere in tervuren climb, think she caught up to me there, that I was behind her briefly, then left her behind.
+Could be wrong.
+Check pictures of women finishing around me.

 ## Results